 Your Laundry Is Sitting in the Washing Machine for Too Long

-If you have ever pulled out laundry that smells musty or unpleasant, you might want to take a look at these tips and fix the problem.
+If you have ever pulled out laundry that smells musty or unpleasant, you might want to take a look at these tips to fix the problem.
 A simple change can have your clothes smelling fresh again.